 Uber also works in La Fortuna however, it’s not the most reliable, especially when calling a ride from nearby attractions outside town.
-This is why it’s best to rent a car when travelling to Costa Rica.
+This is why it’s best to rent a car when traveling to Costa Rica.

 Best Time to Visit La Fortuna